STAR SEDGE

 11th June 2010, Boredale Hause, Paterdale, Cumbria.
 Photo: © RWD

-On the path up to Angle Tarn, protected by a boulder.
+On the path up to Angle Tarn, protected from trampling by a small boulder.

 11th June 2010, Boredale Hause, Paterdale, Cumbria.
 Photo: © RWD